Kava crisis as Cyclone Pam devastates Vanuatu cultural crop

 Kava in Vanuatu is typically not dried, unlike in other Pacific Island nations, and as a result, it is exceptionally strong.

-One Port Vila resident, speaking to Reuters in an open-air kava bar after a few bowls of the muddy, bitter brew, said he wouldn't touch the kava from neighboring Fiji.
+One Port Vila resident, speaking to Reuters in an open-air kava bar after a few bowls of the muddy, bitter brew, said he wouldn't touch the kava from neighbouring Fiji.